 Green Point Observatory

-The observatory is operated by the Sutherland Astronomical Society Inc (SASI) in Sydney.
+The observatory is operated by the volunteers of Sutherland Astronomical Society Inc (SASI) in Sydney.
 The building houses 41 cm and 35 cm telescopes.
-Visitors are welcome any Thursday night, with guest speakers on the 1st Thursday of the month.
+Visitors are welcome first three Thursdays of the month at 7:30 pm.
 Please contact the secretary by email before your visit.
 The society also runs regular open nights for the general public.

 Web: www.sasi.net.au